openobserve/openobserve-docs/docs/docs/ingestion/prometheus_metrics.md

 # Prometheus Metrics

-You can ingest prometheus metrics using prometheus [remote write](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write) to ZincObserve.
+You can ingest prometheus metrics using prometheus [remote write](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write) in ZincObserve.

 You will then be able to explore the metrics in metrics explorer and build dashboards by querying using SQL.
 PromQL support for querying metrics is under development.